EMERGING MARKETS-Asian markets mostly weaker; Thai baht, Korean won biggest laggards

 The baht THB=TH depreciated as much as 0.5% to its lowest level since Nov.
 16. The unit reversed last week's gains to lose nearly 1% in value so far this week.

-The won KRW=KFTC depreciated as much as 0.5% while the Malaysian ringgit MYR= and Indonesian rupiah IDR= traded 0.2% lower by 0356 GMT.
+The won KRW=KFTC depreciated as much as 0.5% while the Malaysian ringgit MYR= and Indonesian rupiah IDR= were marginally down 0.2% and 0.1%, respectively.

 With U.S. markets closed on Thursday and due for a shorter trading session on Friday for Thanksgiving, currencies are likely to trade in narrow ranges but with some volatility as liquidity is expected to remain thin.